fsvreddit/hive-protect/README.md

 For older changes, please see the [change log](https://github.com/fsvreddit/hive-protect/blob/main/changelog.md).

-### v1.12.7

-* Add resilience and error recovery

-### v1.12.0
+### v2.0

-* Check users after a short delay to ensure that curated profiles can be viewed by app
-* Allow detection of users who have participated in *any* NSFW sub without explicitly having to specify a list
-* Add option to add a one-off mod note if a user is potentially blocking Hive Protector
-* Improved performance and reliability
+* Remove ban functionality due to changes in Reddit policies on ban bots.
+* Add feature to send a daily modmail message with all detected users.
+* Allow users to be exempted from checks based on their subreddit-specific karma.

 ## Feedback

-If you have been banned by a subreddit using Hive Protector, please contact the subreddit that banned you.

-For any feedback on the bot itself including bugs and enhancements, please post in /r/fsvapps or DM /u/fsv.
+For any feedback on the app itself including bugs and enhancements, please send a message to /u/fsv.
+Note that the ban options will not be returning due to changes in Admin policy on ban bots.

 ## Source code

 This app is open source.
-You can find it on Github [here](https://github.com/fsvreddit/hive-protect).
+[You can find it on Github here](https://github.com/fsvreddit/hive-protect).

-With thanks to /u/Quick-Pumpkin-1259 for their contributions to the app's code.